syncfusion-content/wpf-docs/wpf/Testing/coded-ui.md

 Level 3
 </td>
 <td>
-<b>Coded UI Test Builder</b> generates code from recorded session and custom class is implemented to access custom properties, so the generated code is simplified.
+<b>Coded UI Test Builder</b> generates code from the recorded session and custom class is implemented to access custom properties, so the generated code is simplified.
 </td>
 </tr>
 </table>

-## Prerequisites and Compatibility
+## Prerequisites and compatibility

 ### Prerequisites